multiprocessio/multiprocess.io/site/blog/2022-04-11-sql-parsers.md

 eliminating large parts of very commonly used code.
 Almost every real-world query involves dates.

 We're also only going to test `SELECT` statements.

-So those missing cases will be on you to test.
+So missing cases will be on you to test.

 Caveats out of the way, here are the three syntactically valid and one syntactically invalid queries we'll try out.